 The human microbiome is essential for good health, and science continues to back this up.
 As a result, more and more people are adding probiotics to their daily health regimen.
 Because of this, probiotics are becoming more and more diverse as a health option.
+Our prebiotic foods list can help you.
 And it’s not just the probiotics you ingest, either – one of the main growing areas is probiotic skin care.2

 How Do Probiotics Help Our Skin?

 To understand what probiotics do for us, you first need to learn about the human microbiome – the trillions of living organisms that reside largely in your gut.3 But that’s not the only place beneficial bacteria is taking up residence… your skin is also playing host to millions of bacteria.